SkoolNotes/Taproot/2020HIST201/KBhHIST201JapanClassFlo.md

 - 1854: the Shogun sign unequal treaty w/ the United States
 	- Shogunate moves to westernize
 	- Shougun precieved as weak and so there was a rebel
-- Sonno Joi — "Revere the Emperor, Expel the Barbarians"
+- Sonno Joi — "Revere the Emperor, Expel the Barbarians" => lead by the warlords farest away
+- 1868: Meiji Restoration
+	- Westernization takes place
+	- Sakamoto Reoma